tylerdance/SEI-project4-frontend/README.md

            }
        </div>
 ```
-We create a unique channel for the 2 users ti chat by interpelationg their roomIds and attach that information to our messages
+We create a unique channel for the 2 users to chat by interpelationg their roomIds and attach that information to our messages
 ```js
 </div>
 <button  id={props.room+props.id} onClick={handleSendMessage}>Chat</button>